A5H73Y/Parkour/docs/tutorials/parkour-kits.md

 ## What is a ParkourKit?

 Parkour brings a whole new level to the kits, now referred to as ParkourKits.
-Each Course can now have its own set of blocks to make each unique.
+Each Course can now have its own set of [ParkourBlocks](#the-parkourblocks) to make each unique.
 You are able to specify exactly what you want the ParkourKit to consist of, allowing you to have as many of each type of action as you'd like.
 For example, you could have 10 death blocks, and a finish block, or have 3 of each type of action... it's completely configurable.

 ![Default ParkourKit](https://i.imgur.com/cYWhkHN.jpg "Default ParkourKit")